niten94/micro/runtime/help/plugins.md

 alphanumeric characters and underscore.

 If the plugin contains `repo.json`, its name is taken there.
-This file only has a purpose if the plugin is published online, which is explained later in this help topic.
+This file only has a purpose if the plugin is published online, which is explained at the end of this help topic.

 <!-- quoted: https://github.com/zyedidia/micro/issues/3928#issuecomment-3617820052 -->
 As a special case, Micro treats `~/.config/micro/init.lua` as a plugin with the